TheBrockEllis/week3/README.md

+I got home and noticed that I did not commit this.

 Me Object
 Create a new .html file named "me.html" in a repo named "week3" Set up the basic HTML template, with head and body